gingerjx/SmartSnake/Readme.md

 **Done**

 For now snake game is ready with all GUI components.
 Snake's moves are controlled by Reinforcement Learning mechanisms.
-Double QLearning is used to learn snake how to score the highest number of fruits and actions are chosen by QTable values.
-I hoped that this version will work better than QLearning, but I'm wrong or my implementation.
+Function Approximation is used to estimate state value.
+State consists of four features.
+These features and corresponding weights are used to calculation of state value.
+Snake is learning by adjusting these weights.
+Using weights is instead of QTable, decrease memory usage, but increase learning time.

 **TODO**

-There is few things to improve snake's learning.
-Firstly I will implement Function Approximation, for less memory usage.
-Later I will work on Deep QLearning approach.
+Deep QLearning.